 After yesterday’s exploration of historic Oxford, today we experience the rural natural landscapes of the Cotswolds and contrasting manicured gardens of Hidcote.

 It’s no wonder the Cotswolds is declared an area of outstanding natural beauty with its rolling hills and meadows that lead to chocolate box, honey-toned towns and villages.
 In its entirety, this wonderful part of the world covers nearly 800 square miles across 5 counties.
 In Medieval times it was a centre for the wool trade, with the name Cotswolds coming from the Old English term for “sheep enclosure”.
 This prosperous legacy is illustrated with the wide market places, grand architecture and the fine merchant houses.
-Today we experience the best of the area, stopping at the likes of Bourton on the Water, Stow on the Wold and Chipping Camden, with time to explore.
+Today we experience the best of the area, stopping at the likes of Bourton on the Water and Stow on the Wold, with time to explore.

 Known as the Venice of the Cotswolds because of its attractive stone bridges that cross the river Windrush, Bourton on the Water is a typical Cotswolds village waiting to be explored.
 We also call in at Stow on the Wold - at 800ft above sea level it’s the highest of the Cotswolds villages.
 Found on the Fosse way where several roads meet, look out for St Edwards church, with its doorway flanked by ancient Yew trees, or perhaps enjoy some refreshment at England’s oldest inn, The Porch House.
 A fine example of the Cotswold’s elegance, we also pass through beautiful Chipping Camden with its sophisticated terraced high street.